marcusnolan/restruction/README.md

 - #### As a construction industry professional;
     1. I want to understand the format and types of items being displayed without having to register or login.
     2. I want to be prompted to register as a user.
-    3. I want to easily find the register and login page's.
+    3. I want to easily find the register and login pages.
     4. I want to be able to post item's myself easily.
     5. I want to be able to view items and search for items by their name.
-    6. I want to be able to view images of items and upload my own images of items I have posted.
+    6. I want to be able to view images of items and upload images of items I have posted.
     7. I want to be able to edit and delete items I have posted.
     8. I want to be able to edit my account.
     9. I want to be able to set specific contact details for the items I post.